skillitzimberg/recordstore/README.md

 Create a new file called api-keys.ts in the src/app directory.
 This file has been added to the .gitingore, so your credentials will not be pushed to Github.

-Copy your Firebase credentials into api-keys.ts:
+Copy your Firebase credentials into api-keys.ts (the x's represent your specific information just for this example.
+Replace them with your actual credentials):
 ```
 export const masterFirebaseConfig = {
     apiKey: "xxxx",